 The relatively unknown Wappa Falls are fed by the South Maroochy River coming in from Wappa Dam near the town of Yandina.
 Wappa Falls is a natural mishmash of rock formations and small rock pools which lead to a slightly curved drop-off into a mini-gorge below.
 Like Gardner Falls, Wappa Falls has a nice big waterfall and swimming hole.

 Wappa Falls is 39 kilometres north-west of Caloundra near the town of Yandina.

 The loveliest section of the Sunshine Coast Great Walk is the trail to Baxter Falls and Mapleton Falls.
 This walk starts at the Great Walks Entrance on Flaxton Mill Road, Flaxton goes down to Baxter Creek and Falls, and then up again to the road.
 It is then a pleasant stroll along the side of the road following the Great Walk signs to Mapleton Falls.
 All up, the walk is 12 kms return, but you can also just do a very pleasant shorter hike just down to Baxter Falls and back.

 Flaxton and the entry to the Sunshine Coast Great Walk is 45 kilometres from Caloundra.

-Explore the natural beauty of the Sunshine Coast Hinterland during your next stay with us here at Monaco Resort Caloundra.
-Select from one, two or three bedrooms stylish holiday apartments at Monaco Resort located on Bulcock Beach in Caloundra.
+Explore the natural beauty of the Sunshine Coast Hinterland during your next stay with us here at Monaco Apartments Caloundra.
+Select from one, two or three bedrooms stylish holiday apartments at Monaco Apartments located on Bulcock Beach in Caloundra.
 Book Caloundra Sunshine Coast accommodation